-Michael Dickey is Chief of the Space Enterprise Vision at Air Force Space Command Headquarters, Peterson AFB, Colorado.
-In this role, he oversees, directs and coordinates efforts of multiple Department of Defense and non-DOD organizations’ efforts to implement a resilient, multi-domain compatible enterprise for space mission areas.
-He leads a core team of experts that orchestrates planning and implementation of activities and processes within Air Force Space Command and across partner organizations to transition and transform to an enterprise-focused, threat-informed approach to developing and delivering space capabilities.
-Mr. Dickey is a highly qualified expert who will serve in this assignment for three years.
+Mr. Michael Dickey is Director of the Enterprise Strategy and Architectures Office and the Air Force Space Command Chief Architect at Air Force Space Command Headquarters, Peterson Air Force Base, Colorado.
+In this role, he oversees, directs and coordinates efforts of multiple Department of Defense and non-DoD organizations’ efforts to implement a resilient, multi-domain compatible enterprise for space mission areas.
+He leads a core team of experts that orchestrate planning and implementation of activities and processes within Air Force Space Command and across partner organizations to transition and transform to an enterprise-focused, threat-informed approach to developing and delivering space capabilities.
+Mr. Dickey is a highly qualified expert who will serve in this assignment for up to five years.

 1987 Bachelor of Science (Special Honors), Aerospace Engineering, University of Colorado, Boulder